IBM/motion/README.md

 ### Transition timing function classes (easing)

-This package provides classes that sets the `transition-timing-function` rule on your element.
+This package provides classes that sets the `transition-timing-function` and `transition-duration` rules on your element.

+## Motion generator

+A tool to make it easy to use IBM Motion is available at: https://ibm.github.io/motion/

 |---|---|---|